 The main advantage of this investment remains the residency rights it grants through the Golden Visa program.

-Work with an Independent Advisor
+Why Work With An Independent Advisor

 When applying for the Portugal Golden Visa it’s essential to work with an independent advisor—someone who has no direct affiliation with any specific project and who can guide you based solely on what’s best for your needs.